thbrown/softball-scorer/README.md

 Data is passed to the backend via JSON and database implementations are responsible for persisting it.

-The JSON schemas for this application are defined in `/shared/schema` and are defined using JSON Shema (https://json-schema.org/specification.html)
+The JSON schemas for this application are defined in `/shared/schema` and are defined using JSON Schema (https://json-schema.org/specification.html)

 #### Types of fields